Angelmaryann/My-First-Data-Analysis-Repository-/README.md

 -----
 # Project Name: Problem Statement

 **Objective**- State what the objective of the project is .
-What rae the questions you are interested in answering.
+What are the questions you are interested in answering.

 -----
 # Data Sourcing